pizthewiz/node-flint-sender/README.md

 manager.launchApp(appURL, {messageChannel: true});
 ```

-The platform uses [`flint-player`](https://github.com/openflint/flint-player) as the default media player and can be interacted with via `RemoteMediaPlayer`:
+The platform has a default media player available in [`flint-player`](https://github.com/openflint/flint-player) and can be interacted through the `RemoteMediaPlayer` object which piggybacks the `MessageChannel`:
 ```javascript
 manager.on('channel', function (channel) {
   var player = new RemoteMediaPlayer(channel);